nmp2605/chip8rs/README.md

 The interpreter is a work in progress.
 It are still some key parts missing, such as:

 - Sound
-- Enhance performance
+- Enhance performance and playing experience
-- Debugging on some popular games

 Requirements
 ------------